mfrinsko/RepData_PeerAssessment1/PA1_template.md

 [1] 2304
 ```

 To understand the bias of these values on the calculations, a new data set was created that replaces the NA values for a given interval by the average for that interval across all days.
-This uses the average values from the previous analysis, and these were spread across each day in order to be used as replacement values.
+This uses the average interval values from the previous analysis, and these were spread across each day in order to be used as replacement values.
 The columns in the new data set look the same as the original data set, but the NAs have all been replaced, as shown by the output below.

 ```r